The Yellow Tie: Production

 In September 2022, it was announced that Rupert Friend would be cast as the younger version of Celibidache.
 In June 2023, it was announced that Friend was replaced by Schnetzer.
 Also in June, it was announced that Bean, Richardson, Phillips, Lesser and Rowe were also cast in the film.

 Filming occurred in Romania, particularly in Sala Palatului, in June 2023.

+Release

+The Yellow Tie premiered in Bucharest in November 2025.
+It became the most-watched Romanian film of 2026.

+The film was released to Netflix in Romania and Moldova on 10 June 2026.